FAQ - WDCC User Interface & Download

 Please check the return value of the Jblob call.
 A return code of 0 is a successful transfer, any other value indicates a problem during data download.
 Please take a look at the Jblob documentation for a description of the different exit values.

-How can I use Jblob on DKRZ's mistral system?
+How can I use Jblob on DKRZ's levante system?

-Jblob is accessible on mistral via the module 'jblob', you only need to load the module by executing
+Jblob is accessible on levante via the module 'jblob', you only need to load the module by executing

 Common Jblob error messages